rauc-lab/being/docs/tutorials.rst

 This implementation has a couple shortcomings:

+- Using system time leads to jitter and different start phases
 - Frequency can not be set nor change
-- Depends on system time.
-Different start phase every time.
-- ``update()`` will not be called *exactly* in the same interval.
-Using system time add jitter.

 Let fix this by adding a phase attribute, using the interval duration from the configuration and add an additional value input for the frequency.